Labradorite

 Labradorite is gray or white with blue, green, yellow, gold and violet iridescence.

-White Labradorite is called Peristerite and is often mistakenly referred to as "rainbow moonstone".
+White Labradorite is called Peristerite, often (incorrectly) referred to as Rainbow Moonstone.

-Larvikite is a dark-gray Norwegian Labradorite variety with dark-blue, gray or different-colored iridescence.
+Larvikite is a dark-gray variety of Norwegian Labradorite with dark-blue, gray or different-colored iridescence.

 Lithotherapy